 NOTE: The material may produce skin sensitisation in predisposed individuals.
 Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
 Contaminated leather items, such as shoes, belts and watchbands should be removed and destroyed.
 The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
-The exact break through time for substances has to be obtained from the manufacturer of the protective gloves Hands/feet protection factors in the selection of gloves include: frequency and duration of contact, chemical resistance of glove material,
+The exact break through time for substances has to be obtained from the manufacturer of the protective gloves

+Hands/feet and has to be observed when making a final choice.
+Suitability and durability of glove type is dependent on usage.
+Important protection factors in the selection of gloves include: frequency and duration of contact, chemical resistance of glove material,

 - glove thickness and dexterity Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent).
 When prolonged or frequently repeated contact may occur, a glove with a protection class of 5 or higher (breakthrough time greater than 240 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended.
 When only brief contact is expected, a glove with a protection class of 3 or higher (breakthrough time greater than 60 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended.
-Some glove polymer types are less affected by movement and this should be taken into account when considering gloves for long-term use.
-Contaminated gloves should be replaced.
+Some glove polymer types are less affected by movement and this should be taken into account when considering gloves for long-term use. - Contaminated gloves should be replaced.
 Gloves must only be worn on clean hands.
-After using gloves, hands should be - Contaminated gloves should be replaced.
-Gloves must only be worn on clean hands.
-After using gloves, hands shou washed and dried thoroughly.
+After using gloves, hands should be washed and dried thoroughly.
 Application of a non-perfumed moisturiser is recommended.